PDAL/PDAL/doc/pipeline.rst

 Introduction
 --------------------------------------------------------------------------------

-A JSON object represents a PDAL processing pipeline.
-The structure is always a JSON object, with the primary object called ``pipeline`` being an array of inferred or explicit PDAL :ref:`stage_object` representations.
+A PDAL processing pipeline is represented in JSON.
+The structure may either:

+- a JSON object, with a key called ``pipeline`` whose value is an array of inferred or explicit PDAL :ref:`stage_object` representations.
+- a JSON array, being the array described above without being encapsulated by a JSON object.

 Simple Example
 ................................................................................